m-iwagami/m-iwagami/README.md

 📊 Data Scientist
 -----------------

 I have a Bachelor's in Business from San Jose State University, California.
-Despite my background, I am trying to pivot my career towards Data Science.
+Despite my background, I am working to transition my career into the field of Data Science.
 I've been learning how to code for few years.
 I developed a strong passion for data, ML, and DL.
 One day, I want to utilise my coding skills for environmental issues.
 Consequently, through the AI Core Data Science program, I have gained training in various aspects of AI, including building data pipelines, performing data cleaning, analysing data, creating visualisations, working with deep learning, and utilising the cloud.
 Eventually, I would like to proceed my career toward ESG, LCA Analyst related job.

 * 🌍  I'm based in Bristol
 * 🚀  I'm currently working on [Modelling Airbnb's property listing dataset](http://github.com/m-iwagami/modelling-airbnbs-property-listing-dataset-)